A Variational Approach to Local Asymptotic and Exponential Stabilization of Nonlinear Systems: Transversality and Characterizations of Stabilizability

-An appropriate transversality constraint provides a way to understand how the tangent manifolds approach the equilibrium.
+Along this line, it is worth noting that Brockett's necessary condition is a \textit{projectability} condition yielding (at least locally) a well-defined pushforward.
+On the other hand, an appropriate transversality constraint provides a way to understand how the tangent manifolds approach the equilibrium.
 In what follows, we will show that this, in fact, is precisely the case.
 Let us now define several concepts which will be of central importance for the subsequent material.
 We use them heavily and formalize them as follows.